 Additional rules for FORS charts

-All FIMS based observing modes (OCC, MOS, MXU and PMOS) require finding charts mandatorily generated with the FIMS tool.The finding chart plugin distributed with the FIMS software provides a convenient way to also comply with the above general rules, although using p2fc inside p2 is easier in most cases.
+All FIMS based observing modes (OCC, MOS, and MXU) require finding charts mandatorily generated with the FIMS tool.The finding chart plugin distributed with the FIMS software provides a convenient way to also comply with the above general rules, although using p2fc inside p2 is easier in most cases.

 Please include the following requirements: